Getting Started with Apps-Engine

 This command will guide you through a brief setup process by asking for details about your app.
 On providing this information, a basic Rocket.Chat app structure will be created in the current working directory.

-For more information on customization and packaging options, visit the official Rocket.Chat Apps-Engine GitHub repository.
+• For customization, advanced packaging, and deployment options, explore the Rocket.Chat Apps-Engine GitHub repository.

 Additional information